-On the 9th day of November in every year since 2010, Berlin has hosted the State of Europe speeches, where prominent representatives of the European Union discuss fundamental questions, ideas, and challenges pertaining to the European project.
+Since 2010, every year in the 9th of November, Berlin has hosted the State of Europe Speeches, where prominent representatives of the European Union discuss fundamental questions, ideas and challenges pertaining to the European project.
 The goal is to publically document the work toward a common political and cultural identity and give the idea of Europe a human face.

-The State of Europe speeches are organized and supported by the Stiftung Zukunft Berlin, the Konrad Adenauer Foundation, and the Robert Bosch Foundation.
-Past speakers have included Donald Tusk (President of the European Council) in 2015, Martin Schultz (President of the European Parliament) in 2012 and 2014, and José Manuel Barroso (President of the European Commission) in 2011.
+The State of Europe Speeches are organised and supported by the Stiftung Zukunft Berlin, the Konrad Adenauer Foundation and the Robert Bosch Foundation.
+Its past speakers have included Donald Tusk (President of the European Council) in 2015, Martin Schultz (President of the European Parliament) in 2012 and 2014, as well as José Manuel Barroso (President of the European Commission) in 2011.
 In November 2016, Jean-Claude Juncker (President of the European Commission) delivered the seventh State of Europe Speech in the Allianz Foundation Forum at Berlin’s Pariser Platz.

-In the spring of 2016, the existence of the European Union Youth Orchestra was for a time threatened by new and restrictive sponsoring criteria from the Creative Europe program, resulting in an international wave of protest from musicians, audiences, artists, and the press.
-Andreas Richter – who as one of the persons responsible for the Stiftung Zukunft Berlin’s Forum Zukunft Kultur had championed the acclaimed youth ensemble’s participation in 2014 – published an article in support of the orchestra in the Berliner Tagesspiegel on 19 May 2016: Berliner Tagesspiegel
+In the spring of 2016, the existence of the European Union Youth Orchestra was temporally threatened by new and restrictive sponsoring criteria from the Creative Europe program, resulting in an international wave of protest from musicians, audiences, artists and the press.
+Andreas Richter, who as one of the people responsible for the Stiftung Zukunft Berlin’s Forum Zukunft Kultur had championed the acclaimed youth ensemble’s participation in 2014, published an article in support of the orchestra in the Berliner Tagesspiegel on 19th of May 2016.

 Béla Bartok: Romanian Folk Dances